mazwat/mazwat.github.io/uml-lm.md

 ![Sequence Diagram Symbols](images/class-arrows.svg)
 *fig.19 - Arrows Connecting Classes*

 Boxes containing classes are joined by arrows which declare the relationship between the classes.
 Each ending to an arrow defines a specific relationship.
+See above for the p

 ![Sequence Diagram Symbols](images/class-type-1.svg)
 *fig.20 - Class Diagram Terms'*